mvolkmann/blog/src/smalltalk.md

 To terminate a process, select it and press cmd-t (terminate).
 This is especially useful for terminating "WebServer's listening process".

+### Emergency Evaluator

+TODO: Explain how to use this.

 ## Syntax